-Personal relationships are far richer and more complex, and are based on different motivations.
+Personal relationships are far richer and more complex, and are based on rather different motivations.
 To reduce them to the purely transactional would, at best, reflect a very cynical worldview.

 My friend Tricia is funny.
 I don’t think she has a funny brand.
 And I don’t think she’s trying to brand herself as funny.
 I just think she’s funny.

 I also know a number of professionals who are outstanding at what they do.
 It might be market research, or personal finance, or lawn care.
-Whatever it may be, I don’t think that’s their brand either.
+Whatever it is, I don’t think that’s their brand either.
 I think it’s one thing, among many, that makes them who they are.

 You don’t really think of the people you meet as “brands.”
 Do you?

 I’ve heard the counter-arguments: “I’m in the market for a new job.
 Aren’t branding tactics relevant?”
 Or, “What about my professional expertise?
 Isn’t that my brand?”

-Those arguments are valid, to a point: Specifically, to the point that you equate personal branding with the accentuation of your authentic strengths.
+Those arguments are valid, to a point: Specifically, to the point that you equate personal branding with the accentuation of your true strengths.
 Anything beyond that is bullshit, not branding.

-I’ll be the first to tell you that a brand is only as good as its perceptions in the market.
-But it would be fallacious logic to suggest that any kind of perception is thus the result of “branding.”
+I’ll be the first to tell you that a brand is a set of perceptions.
+But it’s bad logic to suggest that any kind of perception is thus the result of “branding.”
 You may possess expertise, and you may be perceived as such.
 That doesn’t make you a brand.

 If you’re in the job market, I’d certainly recommend doing some things that great brands do.
 I’d suggest that you target your search, differentiate yourself, and tell a compelling story.
 But these aren’t good ideas because some brands apply them.
 They’re good ideas because they work.

 Also remember that great brands are built through consistency, and in no other way.
 So if you just start “branding” yourself to find a job – there’s that coat of paint again – then I don’t like your chances.
 If you didn’t have a network of believers before your job search, it will be tough to create and activate one.